 - ANZ Bank

-You’ll also find a number of local banks, who might be able to cater you.
+You’ll also find a handful of local banks that might be able to help.
 For example:

-I’ve been in contact with a UOB, a major Singapore bank that shared the following loan conditions, with the requirement that you need to be married to a Vietnamese spouse.
+I’ve been in contact with UOB, a major Singapore bank that shares the following loan conditions, with the requirement that you need to be married to a Vietnamese spouse.
 The same conditions apply to locals.

 8% per year

 400 million dong (around USD 17,500)

 According to HSBC’s website, you need to comply with the following regulations to be eligible for a mortgage:

 - Monthly personal income of at least VND 10 million